tetra-framework/tetra/docs/install.md

 INSTALLED_APPS = [
     ...
     # Add the tetra app!
-    # Tetra must be before the Django staticfiles app in INSTALLED_APPS so that the
+    # Tetra must be before the Django staticfiles app (and daphne, if you use it)
-    # Tetra's 'runserver' command takes precedence as it will automatically recompile
+    # in INSTALLED_APPS so that the Tetra's 'runserver' command takes precedence as it will
-    # your JS & CSS during development.
+    # automatically recompile your JS & CSS during development.
-    'tetra',
-    'django.contrib.staticfiles',
+    "tetra",
+    # "daphne",
+    "django.contrib.staticfiles",
     ...
 ]